 Jerky marinade

 Jerky marinade is flavored with liquid and spices.
-With ground meat, marinade for at least 4 hours.
-For sliced meat, marinade for at least 8 hours.
+With ground meat, marinate for at least 4 hours.
+For sliced meat, marinate for at least 8 hours.

 - Red Wine - Add a ton of flavor.
 Use whatever you have on hand